klojang4j/klojang-templates/README.md

 ### Complex Structures

-The templates and the objects with which to populate them can be arbitrarily complex.
+The templates and the objects to populate them with can be arbitrarily complex.

 Take, for example, the company-overview template again: